Acrylic Painting

 Brushes and palette knives

-When painting with acrylic, you can also use palette knives.
-The use of knives means you can achieve additional effects such as straight lines and edges, multi-coloured strokes, highlighting and building up textures.
+With knives you can achieve additional effects such as straight lines and edges, multi-coloured strokes, highlighting and building up textures.
 They also enable you to cover a large area of canvas, quickly.

 For beginners I would recommend to buy a set of synthetic round brushes: 12, 9, 6, 3, 1; and two large flat brushes 1/2 and 3/4 inch.
 The size of the flat brush for varnishing could be even 1 inch and wider if you work on large canvases.

-ArtStudio by The Range offers basic student grade synthetic brushes.
-For beginners I would also recommend System3 brushes by Daler Rowney.
-If you are looking for a better quality you could buy acrylic brushes set by ProArte.
+If you are looking for a better quality brushes you could buy Acrylix brushes set by ProArte.
 If you are ready to invest into your brushes, you could look for professional quality synthetic brushes by Winsor & Newton.

 My favourite palette knives are from Winsor & Newton.